Restaurant-style Paneer butter masala/Paneer Makhani

 • Heat butter/oil in a pan or kadai over medium heat, add the finely sliced onions, ginger and garlic.
 Sauté until the onions turn translucent.

-• Add the chopped tomatoes, cover and boil for about 10 minutes until the tomatoes are mushy.
+• Add the chopped tomatoes, cover and cook for about 10 minutes until the tomatoes are mushy.

 • Cool completely and grind it to a fine paste.

-• Heat butter/oil in a pan or kadai add the finely chopped onions, salt and saute.
+• Heat butter/oil in a pan or kadai add the finely chopped onions, salt and saute until the onions turn translucent.

 • Add all the spice powders, (turmeric powder, kashmiri chilly powder, coriander powder, cumin powder, and garam masala powder).